 • This may be a time to discuss some aspect of vulval pain.
 Some examples may include different treatments, causes of vulval pain, homeopathy, individual experiences or coping at home with pain.

-• At this stage you could open up the discussion to members and give other women an opportunity to talk.
+• At this stage you could open up the discussion to members and give others an opportunity to talk.

 • A guest speaker such as a health professional (doctor, health advisor) may give some formal focus to the evening.
 The VPS may be able to arrange this.